transferzero/api-documentation/_includes/corridors/ghs-bank.md

 {% include language-tabbar.html prefix="ghs-bank-options" raw=data-raw %}

+The codes above are the GHIPSS bank codes.
+If you have GHIPSS branch codes or sort codes you can obtain the bank code by adding `"100"` to the first three digits of the branch/sort code.

 Please note that there is no standard format across banks for account numbers in this corridor.
 If you wish to check for correctness you can see the following list:

 {% capture data-raw %}